warbe-maker/VBA-Message/Implementation.md

 End Function
 ```

-## Vertical Repositioninghbj.
+## Vertical Re-positioning
 Adjusting the top position of displayed elements is due initially when an element had need setup and subsequently whenever an element's height changed because of a width adjustment.
-Together with the adjustment of the top position of the bottommost element the new height of the message form is set.
+Together with the adjustment of the top position of the bottom-most element the new height of the message form is set.

-Note: This top repositioning may be done just once when all elements had initially been  setup.
+Note: This top re-positioning may be done just once when all elements had initially been  setup.
 However, for testing it is more appropriate to be performed immediately after setup of each individual element.

-## Default Value Constants
+## _Message Form_ Constants as Default Values
 | Constant | Meaning |
 | -------- | ------- |
 |          |         |